Skunkworks1983/Skunkworks-code-exercises/roomba/README.md

 ## Running the Program

 You should be able to run the program from the `java/` directory using `java Main.java`.
 You should see the robot moving around in a small square, cleaning the floor as it goes.
+You mean need to run `cd java` to get into the right directory first.

 The program will keep running until the whole floor is clean, which won't happen with the existing code.
 You can stop the program by pressing control-C on your keyboard while in the terminal window (this is true